marcuu/manner/README.md

 - **Request:** JSON with `name` and optional `cuisine`.
 - **Response:** Success message and status `201 Created`.

-### 3. Get a Specific Recipe
+### Get a Specific Recipe

 - **Endpoint:** `/recipes/<int:id>`
 - **Method:** GET
 - **Description:** Retrieves details of a specific recipe, including a list of associated ingredients.
 - **Response:** JSON object with recipe name and ingredients list.

-## Notes
+## Security

-- Authentication is not required.
-- Ensure security measures, as database credentials are currently included in the code.
+- Database credentials are stored in a config file within a .gitignore folder.

-# Updating recipes directly
+# Updating Recipes Directly

 ## Checking recipes